skdejong/100DaysOfCode/log.md

 **Today's Progress**:

-We had 74 people complete our Market Research Survey!
-The results led us to quickly pivot our MVP based on the feedback from our user base.
+We had 74 people complete our Market Research Survey! *The results led us to quickly pivot our MVP based on the user feedback.*

 It showed that the vast majority of those surveyed have increased stress and anxiety as a result of the cost of living crisis.
 This led us to decide to add a component to the app which would help them, such as a mindfulness element.